cvrebert/css-mq-parser/README.md

 -------

 This project is a fork of [css-mediaquery](https://www.npmjs.com/package/css-mediaquery).
-This software is free to use under the Yahoo!
-Inc. BSD license.
+This software is free to use under the New/Revised BSD License.
 See the [LICENSE file](https://github.com/cvrebert/css-mq-parser/blob/master/LICENSE.txt) for license text and copyright information.